At Humphrey Partners Private Wealth we specialise in Estate planning & advice in the Brisbane area and beyond.

 "What is an enduring power of attorney?"

 Estate planning is paramount.
 It is often overlooked by financial advisers and accountants.
-At Chris Humphrey Private Wealth Management, we take great care to ensure our clients' estate planning affairs are in order.
+At Humphrey Partners Private Wealth, we take great care to ensure our clients' estate planning affairs are in order.

 Estate planning is specific planning to ensure: